martin0w/codespace-for-wordpress-dev/README.md

 By default, MariaDB is installed with root access.

+The codespace then adds the user wordpress@localhost with somewhat limited access rights to the wordpress database only.
+Both Wordpress and phpMyAdmin will use wordpress@localhost to acces the database.
+While this is ok in Wordpress, it will somewhat limit one's ability to admin the database, so you should extend the GRANT PRIVILEDGES for wordpress@localhost user.

 First log into your MySQL/MariaDB server as a root user using the mysql client.
 Type the following command:
 ```bash
 mysql -u root -p